benmfaul/XRTB/README.md

 QUICKLY BUILD, RUN AND TEST THE SYSTEM
 =============================================
 Here's the absolutely fastest way to get RTB4FREE running on your local machine.
-Note, REDIS server must also be running on the local machine as well.
+Note, Aerospike server must also be running on the local machine as well.
 You can change the configuration up later using this as a guide: http://rtb4free.com/details.html#CONFIGURATION

-The following brings the RTB4FREE system up and running on your local machine in 5 minutes, presuming you have Git REDIS, Ant, and Java 1.8 installed on your local machine and REDIS is already running.
+The following brings the RTB4FREE system up and running on your local machine in 5 minutes, presuming you have Git Aerospike, Maven, and Java 1.8 installed on your local machine and Aerospike is already running.

 In one window: